lucaelin/rollup-commonjs-bug/README.md

-# @web/dev-server + @rollup/plugin-commonjs + @web/dev-server-rollup bug
+# wds + commonjs + rootDir bug

-Run the example code using `npm start` and open the browser for the web-dev-server, the console should show an error message like `does not provide an export named 'exports'`
+Run the example code using `npm start` and open the browser for the web-dev-server, the network tab shows multiple system-absolute file paths being requested by the browser.
+Non commonjs imports work just fine.